 The WDE hosts an annual Homeless Education Workshop each year.
 The training is focused on the needs of local liaisons, and is open to all school leaders, attendance officers, teachers, enrollment personnel, and specialized instructional support personnel.
-Workshop attendees also come from partner agencies, such as Head Start, the Wyoming Department of Family Services, and the Wyoming Department of Health.
+Workshop attendees also come from partner agencies, such as Head Start, the Wyoming Department of Family Services, the Wyoming Department of Health, the Wyoming Homeless Collaborative, law enforcement, and the faith community.

 In addition to the statewide workshop, the WDE makes information available on its website and through an agency-managed Education of Homeless Children and Youth (EHCY) Google + Community.
 A library of presentations on homeless education topics is maintained there.

 When possible, the WDE uses online methods to provide technical assistance and training to school districts.
 The agency is piloting an online training curriculum and certification course to reduce the time local liaisons and school officials must spend traveling to face-to-face training.
 The State Coordinator for Homeless Education also provides one-on-one training for local school systems, and provides support and technical assistance via phone and other electronic means.